Patsa (river)

-The Patsa is a river located entirely in the partially recognized Caucasian Republic of South Ossetia, (Note: Most of the United Nations recognizes South Ossetia as part of Georgia, occupied by Russia) forming a river valley, and being one of the Republic's defining geographic features, as well as providing water for irrigation for the Znaur District, the Republic's bread basket.
+The Patsa (ფაწა) is a river located entirely in the partially recognized Caucasian Republic of South Ossetia, (Note: Most of the United Nations recognizes South Ossetia as part of Georgia, occupied by Russia) forming a river valley, and being one of the Republic's defining geographic features, as well as providing water for irrigation for the Znaur District, the Republic's bread basket.

 Geography

 The river originates in the Racha Range near the Ertso Pass, on the border of Shida Kartli and Racha-Lechkhumi and Kvemo Svaneti, and runs southwards, concurrently with the Kudar Valley.
 (Note: Also known as the Patsa river valley) The Valley is known for its large number of caves and rock structures.
 Settlements along the river include Kemulta, where the Keshelta merges into the Patsa, Kotano, Sokhta and Nazigini, where the Saritata River merges into the Patsa.
 The river then continues to Bakhuta, Siukata, Ugardanta, Shikhanturi and Fatsa before it merges into the Liakhvi River at Didi Gupta.